Vaccine Contaminants & Antibiotic Resistance, Vaccine Cancers & Crimes Against Humanity

-Researchers revealed cancer-causing SV40 in Pfizer vaccines, which also creates antibiotic resistance.
+Researchers revealed the Pfizer inserted SV40, a cancer promoter and Botha Pfizer and Moderna inserted AmpR, ampicillin resistance promoter which will result in worldwide antibiotic resistance.
 Putting a cancer-causing agent in vaccines suggests intent to harm that vitiates pharma liability protection.
 Reports of vaccine contamination date back to the Merck polio vaccine.
 This vaccine adverse reaction is likely to be explained away by other causes as pharma keeps pushing more injections to treat ailments the injections caused.

 Vaccine adverse reactions, Vaccines contaminants, DNA contamination, mRNA vaccine side effects, SV40, Lipid nanoparticles, Antibiotic resistance vaccines, Vaccine cancers, Crimes against humanity